 The Chair's role is to:

-- Act as the ceremonial figurehead of the council and the town
+- act as the figurehead of the council

-- Work for the general wellbeing of the community, and in particular in relation to charitable fundraising activities
+- work for the general wellbeing of the community, and in particular in relation to charitable fundraising activities

-- Develop links between the council and community groups, schools, voluntary and charitable sectors
+- develop links between the council and community groups, schools, the voluntary and charitable sector, etc.